pcdi/cambridge_core_downloader/README.md

 - Merge chapters into one book PDF
 - Bookmark the chapters in the PDF (PDF outline)
 - Set the correct pagination: Roman/Arabic ([PDF `/PageLabels`](https://www.w3.org/TR/2014/NOTE-WCAG20-TECHS-20140408/PDF17#PDF17-ex2))
+  - NB: Correct pagination is only possible to a certain extent: Sometimes, the Cambridge Core PDFs have pages added or missing, so they do not conform to the theoretical page range they could contain.
+This cannot be fixed automatically, as it occurs unsystematically and varies from book to book.
+As this chiefly applies to prefatory materials, most page numbers inside the chapters are correct, however.
 - Where available, download book chapter HTMLs and create an EPUB version (experimental)

 ## How To Use